azogue/hass_config/custom_components/sensor/README.md

             name: enerpi_rpi3_ldr
             file_path: /path/to/homeassistant/config/custom_components/sensor/enerpi_rpi3_ldr_tile_24h.png
 ```
-  (you can access this info in the HASS log, when enerpi loads)
+  (you can access this info in the HASS log, when the enerpi component loads)

-* For customize friendly names and icons, in customize.yaml or where applicable:
+* For customize friendly names and icons, in `customize.yaml or where applicable:
 ```
         sensor.enerpi_rpi3_power_1:
           icon: mdi:flash